rzrbld/gadget_cdrom_bpi_m2_zero/README.md

 * `Joystick Up` - previous image (only in CD/USB modes)
 * `Joystick Left` - shutdown

+## Performance
+In HDD Mode with `MicroSDXC Kingston CANVAS Select Plus 1st class V10 A1 64GB` as main storage, my file transfer speed is around 7-8MB/s for read and write.

 # BPI Images options
 ## Ready to use [Armbian](https://www.armbian.com/) + gadget_cdrom image
-There are customized Armbian images with gadget_cdrom and kernel patch for big isos in the [releases section](https://github.com/rzrbld/gadget_cdrom_bpi_m2_zero/releases), just write it to sd-card (you can use rpi-imager, dd, etc.), turn BPI on and wait a few minutes to get everything ready.
+There are customized Armbian images with gadget_cdrom and kernel patch for big isos in the [releases section](https://github.com/rzrbld/gadget_cdrom_bpi_m2_zero/releases), just write it to sd-card (you can use rpi-imager, dd, etc.), turn BPI on and wait a few minutes (5-7) to get everything ready.
+Latest prebuild images uses [exFAT](https://en.wikipedia.org/wiki/ExFAT) as defaut HDD Mode partition `iso.img`.

 ## Build your own Armbian image
 - chekout current `armbian-build` repo `git clone https://github.com/armbian/build.git`